 Frequently Asked Questions

-Adjusting the temperature of your display cabinet is simple.
-To do so, simply press and release the “SET” button on the Dixell control panel.
-Then using the up and down arrows, adjust the temperature accordingly.
+To adjust the temperature of your display, simply press and release the “SET” button on the Dixell control panel.
+Then using the up and down arrows, adjust the set point accordingly.
+For cabinets with touch screen controllers, please watch this video on how to change the set point.
 Be sure to stay within the recommended operating parameters of your display case, in order to prevent strain on the compressor.

 All of frozen display cases are set to go into a short defrost cycle, every 8 hours.
 This cycle should last only between 4-6 minutes.
 This short cycle, prevents your product from thawing then refreezing and works to eliminate any ice buildup that may occur.